openstack/placement/doc/source/install/controller-install-rdo.rst

 Create Database
 ^^^^^^^^^^^^^^^

 #.
-To create the databases, complete these steps:
+To create the database, complete these steps:

    * Use the database access client to connect to the database server as the ``root`` user: